-IFRS 17 Insurance Contracts The new Standard establishes the principles for the recognition, measurement, The Standard is presentation and disclosure of insurance contracts and supersedes IFRS 4 effective for Insurance Contracts.
+IFRS 17 Insurance Contracts

+Standard establishes the principles for the recognition, The Standard is The new measurement, presentation and disclosure of insurance contracts and effective for supersedes IFRS 4 Insurance Contracts.

-The Standard outlines a General Model, which is modified for insurance reporting contracts with direct participation features, described as the Variable Fee periods Approach.
-The General Model is simplified if certain criteria are met by beginning on or measuring the liability for remaining coverage using the Premium Allocation after 1 January Approach.
-The General Model will use current assumptions to estimate the 2021/2022, amount, timing and uncertainty of future cash flows and it will explicitly with early measure the cost of that uncertainty, it takes into account market interest rates application and the impact of policyholders' options and guarantees.
-The implementation of the Standard is likely to bring significant changes to an entity's processes and systems, and will require much greater co-ordination between many functions of the business, including finance, actuarial and IT.
+The Standard outlines a General Model, which is modified for insurance periods beginning contracts with direct participation features, described as the Variable Fee on or after 1 Approach.
+The General Model is simplified if certain criteria are met by January measuring the liability for remaining coverage using the Premium Allocation 2022/2023, with Approach.
+The General Model will use current assumptions to estimate the early application amount, timing and uncertainty of future cash flows and it will explicitly measure the cost of that uncertainty, it takes into account market interest rates and the impact of policyholders' options and guarantees.
+The implementation of the Standard is likely to bring significant changes to an entity's processes and systems, and will require much greater co-ordination between many functions of the business, including finance, actuarial and Information Technology.